Campus Community Programs

 Activities provide a change of pace from the daily routine of academic work, broaden students’ interests and promote creativity and growth.

-Campus activities are planned, coordinated and carried out by the student activities director with the assistance of the Campus Activities Board (CAB), which consists of eight selected students.
+Campus activities are planned, coordinated and carried out by the student activities coordinators with the assistance of the Campus Activities Board (CAB), which consists of selected students.
 The goal is to offer activities that provide opportunities for fellowship and recreation to all members of the campus community.

 A wide variety of events are available throughout the year including movie nights, s’mores roasts, coffeehouses, bowling nights, ice skating, lip sync battles and game nights.
 In addition, CAB plans many non-traditional events with input from the larger student population and academic departments.